-CD spectra are measured in two regions:
+µCD spectra are measured in two regions:

 For the backbone region, to obtain the lowest cut off measurement,it is necessary to keep the concentration of chloride ion (NaCl) as lowest as possible (max 25mM), normally, 10-20mM.
 The same limitation applies to the type of buffer: phosphate, Tris, Hepes, MES and others.
 Higher salt concentration can be used provided the sample are in high concentration allowing smaller pathlength of 2 - 50 µm.

 Bear in mind that the protein conformation might be sensitive to the buffer composition, in other words, the folding might be different or slightly different on varying the type of buffer used.